20 Hockey Scholarships and Grants Most Families Don't Know About

 Association-Level Programs

-These aren't named foundations with websites — they're programs that exist at hundreds of local associations across the country.
-You just have to ask.
+These are not named foundations with websites.
+They are programs that exist at hundreds of local associations across the country, often unadvertised.

 17. Goalie Registration Discounts

-Many associations offer up to 50% off registration for goalies because they're always in short supply.
+Many associations offer up to 50% off registration for goalies because the position is consistently in short supply.
 At competitive levels, that's $1,500-$5,000 in savings.
-Not every association advertises this — ask your registrar directly.
+Not every association advertises this.
+Asking the registrar directly is recommended.

 18. Sibling Discounts

-If you have multiple kids playing, most associations offer 10-25% off the second child's registration.
+Associations with multiple children playing typically offer 10-25% off the second child's registration.
 Some offer steeper discounts for a third child.
-Again, not always advertised.
-Ask before you pay.
+These discounts are often unadvertised.
+Asking before paying is recommended.

 19. Volunteer Hour Trade-offs

-Many associations let families reduce registration fees by volunteering — working the concession stand, running the scoreboard, helping with ice maintenance, or organizing team events.
-Typical trade: 20-40 volunteer hours for a $200-$500 reduction.
-Some associations make this formal; others do it informally.
-Ask the registrar or board.
+Many associations let families reduce registration fees by volunteering: working the concession stand, running the scoreboard, helping with ice maintenance, or organizing team events.
+A typical trade is 20-40 volunteer hours for a $200-$500 reduction.
+Some associations make this formal, others do it informally.
+The registrar or board can confirm availability.

 20. Equipment Exchange Programs

-Association-run gear swaps happen every fall, usually in August or September.
-Families bring gear their kids have outgrown and pick up what they need.
-Some associations run these as donation pools (free gear for anyone who needs it).
+Association-run gear swaps happen every fall, usually August or September.
+Families bring outgrown gear and pick up what they need.
+Some associations run these as donation pools (free gear).
 Others run them as consignment sales.
 Either way, a full used kit at a gear swap costs $50-$150 instead of $300-$1,000+.

-Bonus: Payment Plans.
 Most associations offer 3-6 month installment plans at zero interest.
-This doesn't reduce the total cost, but it makes the cash flow manageable — especially when registration is due in August before tournament and equipment costs pile up through the fall.
-If paying a $3,000 registration in one shot is painful, ask about spreading it across September through February.
+The total cost is unchanged, but cash flow becomes easier to manage, especially when registration is due in August before tournament and equipment costs accumulate.
+For families considering whether to pay $3,000 registration in one shot, asking about installments spread across September through February can help.

 How to Maximize Your Chances

 Apply early.
 Most programs are first-come-first-served or have fixed deadlines.
 The Hockey Canada Assist Fund runs out of money.
 USA Hockey Foundation deadlines are June 1.
-Don't wait until August.
+Applying before August improves outcomes.

 Apply to multiple programs.
-Nothing prevents you from applying to All Kids Play, your state's USA Hockey Foundation fund, and your association's own assistance program simultaneously.
-Stack them.
+Nothing prevents simultaneous applications to All Kids Play, your state's USA Hockey Foundation fund, and your association's own assistance program.
+Stacking grants is allowed.

 Don't self-disqualify.
-The income thresholds for programs like All Kids Play and KidSport are higher than most families assume.
-If hockey is creating financial strain for your family, you likely qualify for something.
-The worst that happens is you get a "no."
+Income thresholds for programs like All Kids Play and KidSport are higher than many families assume.
+Families experiencing any financial strain from hockey costs are likely eligible for at least one program.

 Ask your association registrar.
 Many local programs aren't advertised online.
-Your registrar knows about association-level discounts, local foundation grants, and informal assistance that never makes it to a website.
-A 5-minute conversation can save you hundreds.
+Registrars are familiar with association-level discounts, local foundation grants, and informal assistance.
+A 5-minute conversation can save hundreds of dollars.

-Mark the calendar.
-The biggest mistake families make is finding out about a program after the deadline.
+Track deadlines.
+The most common reason families miss out is learning about a program after its deadline.
 Most hockey assistance deadlines cluster around June 1 (USA Hockey Foundation), August 1 (Hockey Canada Assist Fund), and September 15-30 (Black Bear, Kris Perani).
-Put these on your phone now.